Wildcat Statue

 c.
 Serves in a mentor capacity with new faculty.

-d.
-Coordinates internships, study abroad programs, teacher preparation field experiences, or other variety of student placement experience.
+e.
+Coordinates teaching assistantships, internships, study abroad programs, teacher preparation field experiences, or other variety of student placement experience, which may include fielding job reference calls via telephone or videoconferencing.

-k.
-Serves as an editor or reviewer for a professional organization publication or grant application or a university press.
+m.
+Serves as an editor or reviewer for a professional organization publication, peer-reviewed open educational resource, grant application, or university press.

 5.8 UNUSUAL SCHOLARLY AND/OR PROFESSIONAL ACHIEVEMENT

-6.1 Department Professional Development Account: Faculty members may apply for monies from the department professional development account, in accordance with the following procedures.
+6.1 Department Professional Development Account: Faculty members may apply for monies from the Department’s professional development account, in accordance with the following procedures.

 6.1.1 A faculty member must submit to the Executive and Policy Committee a one-page application that includes a precis of the project, how the money will be used, and a budget.